 When writing a blog or other piece of content that you would like to rank.
 Sometimes it’s easier to rank for more words than just one.
-A long tail keyword is usually 3+ words put together as a phrase.
-An example continuing with the website development theme would be St. Louis Website Design.
-This is a long tail keyword, however not necessarily an LSI.
+A long-tail keyword is usually 3+ words put together as a phrase.
+An example of continuing with the website development theme would be St. Louis Website Design.
+This is a long-tail keyword, however not necessarily an LSI.

 A synonym can be an LSI, but not always.
 Synonyms are words that will appear with your main keyword a lot of the time but don’t fall into the category of LSI.
 An example would be if we are talking about St. Louis website design firms.
 A synonym “phrase” would be St. Louis website design agencies.
 However, this doesn’t necessarily mean it’s a word or phrase that usually occurs with the first word.

 Let’s Say You Are Writing A Blog Post About SEO.
 Here Is A list Of Words That Would Most Likely Occur In The Article.

 Over the last couple of years, Google has made it very clear that they want to provide the user with the best search experience.
 Take a look at this Google search example.
 If you do a search for SEO in this case meaning Search Engine Optimization, here are the results in Google: